sanyaswee/flowers/backend/README.md

 # Backend Server
-The server for handling data and controlling the nodes
+The server for handling data and controlling the nodes.
+It exposes HTTP endpoints used for interaction with the nodes.
+The documentation is available on [localhost:3000/docs](localhost:3000/docs)

 ## Requirements
 You should have the MQTT broker like `mosquitto` to be running